We review the Manjaro Linux with decade-old hardware and new hardware to test its performance. Here are the results.

 Firstly, the Broadcom wireless card (BCM4313) worked out of the box, thanks to the Manjaro developers.
-Because, a few months back, when I ran the bare-metal Arch Linux with Xfce, the vanilla Arch Linux Kernel did not detect it.
+Because a few months back, when I ran the bare-metal Arch Linux with Xfce, the vanilla Arch Linux Kernel did not detect it.
 By default, Manjaro uses the open-source broadcom-r8168 driver.

-I am glad it worked and connecting to the 4G Wi-Fi access point also went smoothly.
+I am glad it worked, and connecting to the 4G Wi-Fi access point also went smoothly.

 Secondly, the connection to a Bluetooth audio device also went well.
 Also, plug-and-play wireless USB devices worked fine.

 Two important aspects did not go well in this hardware.
 Although, the Manjaro Hardware Configuration detected the NVIDIA GeForce 315M and assigned the video-linux driver.
-The display resolution is maxed at 1376×768, but probably this driver has limited support.
+The display resolution is maxed at 1376×768, but this driver probably has limited support.

-Upon further digging in the Majnaro Forum, I found that the official driver for this card (nvidia-340) is officially removed as its an obsolete card.
+Upon further digging in the Majnaro Forum, I found that the official driver for this card (nvidia-340) is officially removed as it’s an obsolete card.
 However, there are some instructions to compile the driver from GitHub – but that’s too much of an effort.